dimidimi00/dimidimi00/README.md

 ### Now that that's done, let's continue with the present.

-Currently I'm working on mini-projects, building my front-end portfolio with vanilla JS, while also studying ReactJS in my free time.
+Currently I'm working on mini-projects, building my front-end portfolio with vanilla JS, while also dedicating time on studying ReactJS.

 ### 🧰 Languages and Tools